dotlang/language/Enhancements.md

 N - Rust and many functional programming langs, define almost everything as "mutable" meaning they cannot change once they have values. can we incorporate this?
 But for a complex and big object, this is not practical.

-? - Like Smalltalk: Everything is an object, even int.
-But the class (or compiler) decides whether it wants to be on-stack or on-heap.
-Compiler can decide so if class's size is small.
-For stack allocated classes, they are passed by value not reference but all this is handled by compiler.

-? - For stack-allocated classes, `this` is the data itself, not a pointer reference. so they need to have only one member (int, float, ...).
-If they have more than one data member, then `this` will become a reference.
-But what if a class has 4 byte members.
-Its still smaller than `double` type.
-Can we allocate it on the stack and `this` then refer to members on the stack?

-? - If everything is considered a class and specific ones are allocated on the stack (handled by language or compiler), then we can define almost all operations as a method call. (`x+y` becomes, `x.add(y)` and ...).
-And this will be provided for all class so language will have orthogonality.
-(Casting, toString, Math operations, ... can be defined for every class, also classes can have their own methods, e.g. Data.Format).

 Y - Why use two names for data types?
 If everyone knows double why use float64?